Dead Flowers (Rolling Stones song): Recording and performance history

 Recording of "Dead Flowers" took place in April 1970 at the Olympic Studios in London.
-The lyrics to the song are notably dark, and feature the line, "I'll be in my basement room, with a needle and a spoon", a reference to injecting heroin.
+The lyrics to the song are notably dark, such as the line "I'll be in my basement room, with a needle and a spoon", a reference to injecting heroin.

-"Dead Flowers" was written during the period when the Stones were stepping into country music territory, when Richards's friendship with Gram Parsons was influencing his songwriting.
+"Dead Flowers" was written during the period when the Stones were influenced by country music, due in part to Richards's friendship with Gram Parsons.
 Jagger commented in 2003:

 The 'Country' songs we recorded later, like "Dead Flowers" on Sticky Fingers or "Far Away Eyes" on Some Girls, are slightly different (than our earlier ones).
 The actual music is played completely straight, but it's me who's not going legit with the whole thing, because I think I'm a blues singer not a country singer – I think it's more suited to Keith's voice than mine.

 Both Richards and Mick Taylor contribute the 'honky-tonk' style lead guitar lines throughout the album version.
 Richards's choppier fills act primarily as a response to Jagger's vocal lines during the verses, while Taylor's more fluid licks counteract with the vocals of the chorus.
 It is Taylor who performs the guitar solo in place of a third verse.

 "Dead Flowers" was performed live during the album tours for Sticky Fingers and Exile on Main St. in 1970–72, then once during the Black and Blue Tour in 1976.
 It was not played again until the Steel Wheels Tour in 1989.
 Live performances of the song from 1995 can be found on the Stones' album Stripped and its 2016 edition Totally Stripped.